callahantiff/SemRepRDF/README.md

 # SemRepRDF
-Sources of “big” biomedical data like electronic health records (EHRs), high-throughput experiments, and Internet of Things devices provide researchers and clinicians with unprecedented opportunities for scientific advancement.
-Unfortunately, to fully utilize these data researchers must face the formidable challenge of synthesizing relevant information from an exponentially expanding body of scientific literature.
-To help solve this problem, the natural language processing and biomedical research communities have developed rigorous algorithms resulting in the generation of impressive collections of annotated text corpora.
-While the breadth of concept annotations in existing corpora is extensive, large-scale annotation of relations between annotated concepts is often limited or incomplete.
-To help solve this problem, this repository documents our progress towards transforming the National Library of Medicine’s Semantic Representation (SemRep) predications into semantically-linked annotations.
+This repository contains code used to transform the National Library of Medicine’s Semantic Representation (SemRep) predications into open semantically-linked annotations.

 The schema used to convert the data to triples is shown below.
 <img src="https://github.com/callahantiff/SemRepRDF/blob/master/images/SemRep_PA_triples_v5.jpg">